2026 Guide to MOFA, Apostille, and Document Attestation

 MOFA stands for Ministry of Foreign Affairs.

-Instead, they require MOFA Attestation, which validates:
+Instead, they require MOFA Attestation to validate:

-- document authenticity,
+- document authenticity

-- issuing institution,
+- issuing institution

-- signatures and seals.
+- signatures and seals

 - UAE